 The objectives of these qualifications are to:

-- allow learners to progress to employment or further study, and towards the entry qualifications and requirements of a specific uniformed service
+- allow students to progress to employment or further study, and towards the entry qualifications and requirements of a specific uniformed service

 - provide informed and prepared potential recruits